Meet Ms. Arenas

 Free or Reduced Lunch: 97%

 With four classes of 20+ students of varying academic abilities and learning behaviors, Ms. Arenas struggled to meet the individual learning needs of all her students.
-She needed a solution that could allow her to personalize instruction at scale and, ultimately, improve overall student achievement.
+She needed a solution that could allow her to meet the learning needs of all her students and, ultimately, improve overall student achievement.
 In 2012, just over 3% of sixth-grade students at South Bronx Preparatory were scoring at or above proficiency on state math tests.

-We proposed a plan to help Ms. Arenas implement personalized learning and increase student success.
-This included transforming her instruction to become more student-centered and integrating supportive digital learning resources through the aid of PowerMyLearning coaches and programming.
+We proposed a plan to help Ms. Arenas drive student success.
+This included transforming her instruction to become more student-centered and integrating supportive resources through the aid of PowerMyLearning coaches and programming.

 Ms. Arenas was excited to receive outside support, but hesitant to change the way she had been teaching for more than ten years.
 She raised three specific concerns: